Bicycle Accidents FAQs

 Frequently Asked Questions About Bicycle Accidents in California

-Based in San Jose, California, the experienced attorneys at Needham Kepner & Fish assist people throughout the San Francisco Bay Area who have suffered injuries in a bicycle accident.
+Based in San Jose, California, the experienced attorneys at Needham Kepner & Fish LLP assist people throughout the San Francisco Bay Area who have suffered injuries in a bicycle accident.
 Below are answers to questions we often receive about bicycle accidents.
 For further information, or to speak with an experienced attorney, contact us today.

 Q: If a defective road caused my accident, can I sue the government?